Extreme Weather in Texas

 Wind turbines under “normal” weather conditions in Texas

 Even under “normal local weather” conditions in Texas, typically hot days and cold nights, condensation forms and creates maintenance issues in the towers and nacelles of the turbines.
 This issue only gets worse the closer you get to the Mexican Gulf where you also must account for the higher salt concentration in the air.

-Cotes has been in contact with onshore asset owners in southern part of Texas over the past 12 months.
-All acknowledge humidity issues with their onshore turbines leading to electrical failures, down time, increased wear-and-tear on the internals (corrosion and mould growth).“Currently we are talking to a handful of asset owners in the southern part of Texas, who accumulatively own more than 4000 turbines in Texas alone.
-They all agree that humidity is a problem in their turbines that lead to downtime, increased maintenance costs and even potential failures.
+Cotes has been in contact with onshore asset owners in the southern part of Texas over the past 12 months.
+All acknowledge humidity issues with their onshore turbines leading to electrical failures, downtime, increased wear-and-tear on the internals (corrosion and mould growth).“Currently we are talking to a handful of asset owners in the southern part of Texas, who accumulatively own more than 4000 turbines in Texas alone.
+They all agree that humidity is a problem in their turbines that leads to downtime, increased maintenance costs and even potential failures.
 We're in the process of installing our first dehumidifier onsite in Texas, so we are excited to see and share the first results”, Mogens explains.

 Want to know more?

 If you want to know more about this specific project and/or how Cotes could help you bring your turbines back to working conditions and prevent such issues in the future, feel free to reach out to the team and tell us what your issue is with humidity so that we can help you find the right dry air solution for your wind turbine.